UsabilityEngineering/uxportfolio-0llievr/README.md

 ![man smiling](assets/Oliver.jpeg "man smiling")

-My name is Oliver Lynch, I am a 4th year computerscience major.
-Im studdying UX because I really enjoy making things easy to use
+Im Oliver Lynch, I'm a 4th year computer science major.
+Im studdying UX because I want to learn how to make things easy to understand and enjoyable to use

 ## UX Team Project